geotools/geotools/docs/developer/communication.rst

 Filling out all fields is specially important for bug reports:

 * including component(s)
-* affected versions of geotools ( a release or code from SVN? )
+* affected versions of geotools (a release or git commit hash)
 * A description of what caused the problem (example code that reproduces the problem) along with any stack traces
 * The Java Version and the type of operating system you are using
 * You may wish to attach log files, or screen snapshots to the Jira task